marceloadsj/babel-plugin-react-aot/README.md

 ### Runtime API

 You can see that there are some runtime functions to help with the DOM API and the React Hooks API itself.
 It will be injected on the generated code when needed.

----

-## License

-For now, I would like to keep the project private but open sourced.
-After I manage to publish a stable version, I will change the license to public so, anyone can use as you want.

-`If you want to contribute, fell free to create an issue :-)`